 Judge is a city-boy top tier Family Law attorney who in your town would bill out at $350-$900 an hour.
 He has been in private practice handling thousands of Divorce Court matters for over 30 years.
 His clients range from A-List movie stars to drug dealers.
 That’s his day job.
 He’s before Family Court judges all the time.

 Judge gets his name because he is a judge too, a Municipal Court judge, who on nights and weekends locks up Criminal Domestic Violence offenders, drunk drivers, thieves and assailants of various descriptions.
 Judge has been a Municipal Court judge for over 20 years.
 That’s his night job.

-The Judge and E.B. are fishing buddies who regularly catch lunch together with the guys in The Board Room.
+The Judge and E.B. regularly catch lunch together with the guys in The Board Room.
 Between the two of them they’ve been up, down, in, out, front-page news, around the block, on the dais, stuck in the elevator, on the hot seat, down the road and back to tell the tale.

 E.B. and Judge’s “Three tricks every divorcing guy should know’ podcast was recorded at Judge’s dining room table.